scugnizzo/SkyJavaTest/README.md

 use Java version 6 or above and whatever libraries you find reasonable (just make sure you update the project's pom file accordingly).

-The service should accept as input the customerâ€™s *parental control level preference* and a *movie id*.
+The service should accept as input the customer’s *parental control level preference* and a *movie id*.
 If the customer is able to watch the movie the *ParentalControlService* should indicate this to the calling client.